Crispy Orange Chicken

 This crispy orange chicken sauce is pretty quick to whip up and keep on hand for busy nights.
 I haven’t tried freezing it yet since I never have leftovers (we’re a family of seven if you’re a new reader…and my kids are wee piggies when it comes to Asian-inspired food).
 You could put the sauce in a gallon-sized freezer bag and bring the sauce back to room temperature by placing it on a bowl full of hot water.
 This would be especially helpful if you decided to skip the chicken frying hassle and pour the sweet orange goodness on top of a bag of popcorn chicken from the grocery store.
-I’ll admit, that is what I do most nights that I make orange chicken.
+I have done that with I was short on time.

 CRISPY ORANGE CHICKEN